The world-renowned Mormon Tabernacle Choir is changing its name to "The Tabernacle Choir at Temple Square"

 Heard each week since 1929, the program, now in its 90th year of weekly broadcast, is offered as a public service to broadcasters.
 The nondenominational program features musical selections by the Choir and Orchestra at Temple Square, accompanied by the magnificent Tabernacle organ, with a short inspirational message each week.
 Originating from the venerable Tabernacle on Temple Square in Salt Lake City, the broadcast is carried on radio, television, and cable networks across the country and around the world and is available live on the Choir's YouTube channel.

-"Among the many reasons why Music and the Spoken Word continues to be relevant worldwide," Mack Wilberg, music director of the Choir, remarked, "is because it conveys hope, joy, and comfort through inspirational music and messages.
+"Among the many reasons why Music & the Spoken Word continues to be relevant worldwide," Mack Wilberg, music director of the Choir, remarked, "is because it conveys hope, joy, and comfort through inspirational music and messages.
 Each broadcast, the Choir and Orchestra stand on the shoulders of the many who came before them to bring audiences the highest quality of music and inspiration."